kateolmstead/android-sdk/README.md

 </table>

-Since PlayRM uses the game client's IP address to determine geographic location, country and subdivision should be set to `null`.
+Since PlayRM uses the application client's IP address to determine geographic location, country and subdivision should be set to `null`.

 ```java